virochab/DogBreedClassifier/capstone_report.md

 Because of the depth of the network present in this model and also the vast image dataset it is pretrained on.
 This is suitable for out task.

-IV.
-Results
+**IV.
+Results**

-Model Evaluation and Validation
+**Model Evaluation and Validation**
 The model from scratch reported a accuracy of 17% compared to the benchmark minimum expectation of 10% The Transfer learning model reported an accuracy of 82% compared to the benchmark minimum expectation of 60%

-Justification
+**Justification**
 The model from scratch is not deep enough to get higher accuracy on a dataset of so vast.
 Hence a basic from scratch model giving 17% accuracy is enough for the project purpose.
 The transfer learning model uses resnet 18 and trains last layer alone to get 82% accuracy.
 If more time is provided to train on the accuracy would increase.

-V. Conclusion
+**V. Conclusion**
 Pytorch CNN model architecture used for the project are sufficient for the required benchmarks.
 If need higher accuracy we can explore more depth layers and higher training time.

-Reflection
+**Reflection**
 I had to learn CNN Pytorch for this project from scratch.
 Having no experience in CNN models.
 This project was challenging and big learning experience for me.

-Improvement
+The CNN models require understanding of CNN layers covering convolution, maxpooling, dropout layers, activation functions, dimension reduction of images, transformation of the images as part of preprocessing.
+All this is covered in this project.

+**Improvement**
+The CNN model from scratch needs to be more deep and and trained for higher epochs to get more accuracy on image set of vast dog breeds of 133.
+Since working with the restrictions of GPUs and time for project it is challenging to cover in this project.
 The transfer learning could be improved with more exploration of different pretrained models and optimizer selections.
-Due to time constraint on the use of VM and overall project deadline time, a more detailed exploration of different pretrained models was not possible.
+Due to time constraint on the use of GPUs on VM and overall project deadline time, a more detailed exploration of different pretrained models was not possible.
-Also using more training data and time the transfer learning accuracy can be improved.